Comp Music Lab

 Welcome to the CompMusic Lab for comparative and computational musicology!
 We study the science of the world's music with the aim of promoting cross-cultural diversity and understanding.

-Our work has received awards from organizations including the Society for Music Perception and Cognition; Cultural Evolution Society; International Society for Music Information Retrieval; Association for Psychological Science; Japanese Minister for Education, Culture, Sports, Science and Technology; Royal Society Te Apārangi; and the Japanese Emperor.
+Our work has received awards from organizations including the Society for Music Perception and Cognition; Human Behavior and Evolution Society; Cultural Evolution Society; International Society for Music Information Retrieval; Association for Psychological Science; Japanese Minister for Education, Culture, Sports, Science and Technology; Royal Society Te Apārangi; and the Japanese Emperor.

 For an accessible introduction to our research, check out the following:

-Our Oxford University Press chapter on the controversial history of comparative musicology, including our proposed best practices to improve the field's poor track record in diversity, equity, and inclusion, and attempts to implement them via a global collaboration with over 80 coauthors.
+This Forbes piece about diversifying music science featuring our commentary in Nature Reviews Neuroscience.
+For more details, see our Oxford University Press chapter on the controversial history of comparative musicology and our proposals in MIT Press and Music Perception of best practices to improve the field's poor track record in diversity, equity, and inclusion.

-This Nautilus piece on music and biological evolution, universals, and social bonding featuring our articles in Proceedings of the National Academy of Sciences, Behavioral and Brain Sciences, and the SAGE International Encyclopedia of Music and Culture alongside other leading scholars and musicians around the world.
+This Nautilus piece on music and biological evolution, universals, and social bonding featuring our articles in Proceedings of the National Academy of Sciences, Behavioral and Brain Sciences, and the SAGE International Encyclopedia of Music and Culture.

-This Discover Magazine piece about the cultural evolution of music featuring our articles in Current Biology and Evolution and Human Behavior alongside other leading scholars.
+This Discover Magazine piece about the cultural evolution of music featuring our articles in Current Biology and Evolution and Human Behavior.

 This New York Times piece about the Global Jukebox, where you can listen to and analyze over 5,000 songs from around 1,000 societies around the world that have been coded using Cantometrics (details in our articles in PLOS ONE and Music & Science).